EnviroDIY/SensorModbusMaster/hardware/knh002-MayflyWingShield/README.md

 # KNH002 Hardware RS-485 Hardware for Envirodiy Mayfly

 This Mayfly wingboard interface supports
 - RS485 on up to three physical connectors.
+Uses the MAX22025 for RS485 physical interface, and has the feautre of managing the RS485 half duplex states.
-- improved power supply to 1.9W continuous
+- improved power supply to 1.9W continuous, voltage dependent on booster.
 - new feature - local 120ohm termination 2mm jack.
 The installer can activate the RS485 120ohm termination resistor if needed.
  This RS485 physical line interface designed for long lines if required, one remote 120ohms, and a local 120ohms termination resistor.
 - new feature - battery monitoring, V and mAHrs
 - new feature - 12V output has 155mA resetable fuse.
 Guarenteed trip at 350mA.
 If output wire is short circuit it will protect battery/processor reliability.
      (The hybrid design used Mayfly 0.5b 3.3V that was limited to ~500mA or 1.6W, but not short circuit limited )
 - new feature Powering routing that allows connection directly to the LiIon battery.
-   This is a more efficient +12V generation and greater power resilency taken from the battery.
+   This is a more efficient boost generation and greater power resilency by routing power directly from the battery.
-   Max +12V current supply of 155mA/250mA (1.9W continuous/3Wsurge)
+   Frr the +12V current supply, the current supplied an be 155mA/250mA (1.9W continuous/3Wsurge)
 - Low ESR capacitor on the +12V generation input pins to avoid power surge propagation
 - new feature - TTL lines have power safe data lines.  (not tested)
 - new feature - ground wire.
 Connect the RS485 GND through a thick 18AWG wire to external ground to conduct external power surges.